Valerion VisionMaster Pro 2 Projector Review

 Popular Projector Comparisons

 Check out our recommendations for the best 4k projectors, the best projectors for home theater, and the best projectors for home.
-If you're instead shopping for a projector for smaller rooms, or if you want to place the unit close to the screen or wall, look up the best short-throw projectors instead.
+If you're shopping for a projector for smaller rooms or want to place the unit close to the screen or wall, consider the best short-throw projectors instead.

 Anker Nebula X1

-The Valerion VisionMaster Pro 2 and Anker Nebula X1 are similar projectors, although the Anker is a bit better overall.
-While the Anker is specifically marketed for its portability and outdoor use, as it has a retractable handle and a full suite of image correction features, the Valerion also comes with a carrying case, making it almost as portable.
-Still, the Anker offers more options, especially if you opt to buy its accessory pack, which transforms the unit into a full-blown sound system.
-It also has slightly better image quality overall.
-Ultimately, what you're looking for is likely to dictate your purchase: those looking for a pure home theater solution will lean toward Valerion, and those hoping for a more versatile option will lean toward Anker.
+The Valerion VisionMaster Pro 2 and Anker Nebula X1 trade blows, but are meant for different usages.
+While the Anker is specifically marketed for its portability and outdoor use, with a retractable handle and a full suite of image correction features, the Valerion also comes with a carrying case, making it almost as portable.
+Still, the Anker offers more options, especially if you buy its accessory pack, which turns the unit into a full-blown sound system.
+Ultimately, what you're looking for will likely dictate your purchase: those looking for a pure home theater solution will lean toward Valerion, while those seeking a more versatile option will lean toward Anker.

 BenQ X3100i

-The BenQ X3100i might be a bit better than the Valerion VisionMaster Pro 2 if you really don't want to calibrate your projector, as it's much more accurate right out-of-the-box, but for most people the Valerion is the better product.
+The BenQ X3100i might be a bit better than the Valerion VisionMaster Pro 2 if you really don't want to calibrate your projector, since it's much more accurate right out of the box.
+For most people, the Valerion is the better product.
 It's much more colorful than the BenQ, which is especially apparent in HDR content.
 The Valerion also supports Dolby Vision and HDR10+, while the BenQ is limited to HDR10.
-They're both pretty evenly matched for gamers, although the BenQ supports 1440p at 120Hz, while the Valerion only supports 1080p at that refresh rate; both projectors otherwise supports 1080p at 240Hz and 4k at 60Hz.
+They're both pretty evenly matched for gamers, although the BenQ supports 1440p at 120Hz, while the Valerion only supports 1080p at that refresh rate; both projectors otherwise support 1080p at 240Hz and 4k at 60Hz.

 Show more